-This Fall and Winter Fruit Salad makes a perfect easy dessert for Thanksgiving or Christmas dinner.
+This Fall and Winter Fruit Salad makes a perfect easy dessert for Thanksgiving dinner and Christmas brunch.
 It’s also great as a simple healthy snack that you can add to just about anything.
-Made with juicy and sweet fruits available in late fall and winter, this recipe doesn’t include any added sweeteners.
+Made with juicy and sweet fruits available in late fall and winter; this healthy recipe doesn’t include any added sweeteners.

 Here is a quick overview of the ingredients you will need to make this healthy fruit salad:

 The Main Ingredients:

 - Kiwi: Choose slightly soft kiwis and avoid hard ones.
 Soft kiwis are ripe, sweet, and juicy.
 Hard kiwis are sour and hard to peel.